 Through videos that are 2 minutes or less, CULTR wants to hear your story.
 Why did you become a language teacher and what continues to offer inspiration?
 What are the biggest obstacles to achieving success and how did you overcome them?
 What would you have liked to know starting out?
 Through THRIVE, every teacher can record a video message and join a growing national network of language educators focused on supporting their peers.

 As shown below, THRIVE provides a platform for all language educators to share their experiences.
-Savvy veterans with decades of experience and wide-eyed newcomers just out of school each offer valuable understandings of what it means to be language teacher.
-Join other educators like Rebecca Blouwolff, the 2020 ACTFL National Language Teacher of the Year, to share your story today!
+Savvy veterans with decades of experience and wide-eyed newcomers just out of school each offer valuable understandings of what it means to be a language teacher.
+Join other educators like Meredith White, Foreign Language Association of Georgia (FLAG) Teacher of the Year 2020, to share your story today!

 A growing network of educators, the THRIVE community serves to inspire, mentor, and support world language education.
 As of Spring 2020, this outreach has extended across the United States.
 Extend this drive by continuing to explore, share, and add to the growing THRIVE video library.

 Introduction: At the beginning of the video, please share the following information with your audience.

 Prompt: Following your introduction, begin addressing your prompt.
 Feel free to start building your short video’s message around one of these prompts.

 - A. What do you most enjoy about being a language teacher?
 Describe a memorable experience when you were particularly happy in your career.